travel diaries: moscow to vladivostok, sleepless on the trans-siberian railway

 My mother passed away on 19 July this year from old age.
 She was 84.
 It is now almost four months since she’s been gone, yet the pain is still raw.
 She went too fast.
 I knew she was going to go to the other side one day.
 One day.
 Just that one day was some distant occurrence which I naively believed was not going to happen in my lifetime.
 We all believe our parents will live forever.

 If you are a follower of my blog, you would have noticed the change in the title.
-I have added ‘Toshi’ as my middle name.
+I have added ‘Toshi’ in it.
 Toshi was my mother’s maiden pet name.
-By adding it to my online spaces it keeps her alive for me.
+By adding it to my blog it keeps her alive for me.

 We were chalk and cheese.
 Fought and hugged.
 She was the most loving human being I had ever come across.
 And through all of life’s trials and tribulations, she was my constant best friend.